datacarpentry/wrangling-genomics/_episodes/02-quality-control.md

 >>
 >> There are six FASTQ files ranging from 124M (124MB) to 545M.

->> Note: it is good practice to check file sizes when producing outputs, especially after steps with long running times (where there is room for workflow crashes that produce empty output files!). **Pending link**
+>> **Note:** it is good practice to check file sizes regularly.
+At the beginning of your workflow to confirm that your data has been downloaded correctly, and throughout the different stages of your analyses when producing outputs, especially after steps with long running times (where there is room for workflow crashes that produce empty output files!).

->> Interpretation: a size range of 124M - 545M is commonly observed for this high-throughput sequencing data.
-Approximate sizes of sequencing run output folders vary according to the sequencing platform and provider (see some examples for [Illumina](https://sapac.support.illumina.com/bulletins/2018/01/approximate-sizes-of-sequencing-run-output-folders.html), a leading provider of sequencing services), as well as the genome source (compare genome assemblies from different species with this [Genome Size Checker](https://www.ncbi.nlm.nih.gov/assembly/help/genome-size-check/)).
+>> **Interpretation:** a size range of 124M - 545M is commonly observed in low-throughput sequencing data like Sanger.
+Approximate sizes of sequencing run output folders vary according to the sequencing platform and are much bigger for Next Generation Sequencing (NGS) technologies (in the order of GB for [Illumina output folders](https://sapac.support.illumina.com/bulletins/2018/01/approximate-sizes-of-sequencing-run-output-folders.html)).
+The genome source also needs to be accounted for, as genome assemblies vary across different species (you can compare some with this [Genome Size Checker](https://www.ncbi.nlm.nih.gov/assembly/help/genome-size-check/)).

 >> {: .solution}
 {: .challenge}